 If the transmission drive belt breaks during operation, and if the machine is on a slope, the machine will freewheel down the slope.
-To maintain control, immediately (1) Release the steering levers and simultaneously (2) Move the FSC to the NEUTRAL-PARK position.
-When the machine is stopped or moving slowly, engage the parking brake.
+To maintain control, immediately (1) Release the steering levers and simultaneously (2) Move the FSC to the NEUTRAL-PARK position. machine is stopped or moving slowly, engage the parking brake.

-NOTE: This is exactly the same procedure used to normally stop and park the machine.
+This is exactly the same procedure used to normally stop and park the machine.

-An operator presence switch (seat switch) will cause the engine to stop if the FSC is out of the NEUTRAL-PARK position and the operator is not in the seat.
-The function of this switch should be checked by the operator raising off the seat with the tractor moving forward; the engine should stop.
-If the safety system is not working, it should be repaired or replaced before operating the mower.
+An operator presence switch (seat switch) will cause the engine to stop if the parking brake is in the DISENGAGED position and/ or the FSC is out of the NEUTRAL-PARK position (tractor stationary or moving forward) and the operator is not in the seat.
+The function of this switch should be checked by the operator raising off the seat, first with the parking brake DISEN-GAGED, and then with the tractor moving forward; the engine should stop.
+In each case, if the safety system is not working, it should be repaired or replaced before operating the mower.
 DO NOT disconnect the safety switches; they are for the operator's protection.